The view at sunrise from Mt. Liberty, NH. For some amazing, full resolution panoramic shots, click here.

 -

 Wear synthetic shirts and undies, no exceptions.
 Sweaty cotton will make you feel and smell disgusting.
-For socks, Darn Tough hiker cushion socks are amazing.
+For socks, Darn Tough hiker cushion socks (merino wool, not cotton) are amazing.
 Note that if you wear boots, your feet will sweat a lot more than if you wear trail runners.
 This will make your feet more prone to blisters.

 -